 Program Description 1 Participate in Fall preseason competition using the previous season's FRC robot.
-2 Organize In-Class Competition to train newer members and an Advanced Subsystem Project to train senior members.
+2 Organize In-Class Competition to train newer members.
+Conduct Advanced Subsystem Projects to train senior members of the team.
 3 Build a FIRST FRC robot during the FRC build season (January to first week in March) 4 Participate in one local FIRST FRC Regional Competition.
 5 Participate in a second local FIRST FRC Regional Competition.
-6 Participate in a third FIRST FRC Regional Competition Funding for Programs 1 to 5 \$48,000 5 Should the team qualify - to participate at FIRST FRC Houston Championships.
+6 Participate in a third FIRST FRC Regional Competition Funding for Programs 1 to 6: \$53,000 7 Should the team qualify - to participate at FIRST FRC Houston Championships.
 This will require travel expenses for the students, teacher and mentors from SF Bay Area to Houston, and freight transportation of the robot pit.
-Funding for Programs 5 \$50,000

-Total Funding for Programs 1 to 5 \$98,000
+Funding for Program 7: \$43,000 Total Funding for Programs 1 to 7: \$96,000

-The students have set a goal of raising \$1,000 per student from voluntary donations from Friends and Family.
+The students have set a goal of raising \$1,000 per student from Friends and Family voluntary donations.
 These donations are completely voluntary, yet a critical source of fundraising.
 All donors are encouraged to check if an employer matching donation program can boost their contributions, if yes, we request the donor make the matching donation request on behalf of the team with their employer.